Hybrid Approach for Enhancing Lesion Segmentation in Fundus Images: Contributions

 The contributions of this paper, aimed at addressing the identified research gaps, are as follows.

-\subsubsection{Development of a hybrid model}
+\subsection{Development of a hybrid model}

-A novel hybrid approach that integrates traditional segmentation techniques with insights derived from the U-Net.
+A novel hybrid approach integrates traditional segmentation techniques with insights derived from the DL models.
 This model improves segmentation accuracy, reduces dependency on large-scale training datasets, and enhances generalizability across different image sources.